yanivsabosky/e-commerce-react-firebase/README.md

-# E-Commerce React Application
+# 🛒 E-Commerce Full-Stack Application

-This project is a full e-commerce web application built with React and Firebase.
+This project started from a simple goal:
-I built it as part of a learning and final project process, with the goal of practicing real-world application structure, state management, authentication, and role-based access.
+**I didn’t want to build another frontend-only project.**
+I wanted to understand how a real **full-stack system works end to end** — how the frontend talks to the backend, how state is managed across the app, and how real production problems actually appear.

-The application simulates a real online store experience, including users, admins, products, carts, and orders.
+The result is a full e-commerce platform that simulates a real online store, including authentication, role-based access, orders, and admin flows.

 ---

-## Technologies Used
+## ✨ What This Project Is About

+This application simulates a real-world online store experience with:
+- Users and admins
+- Product catalog
+- Cart and order flow
+- Backend validation and business logic
+- Real concurrency problems (not theoretical ones)

+The focus was not just “making it work”, but building something **structured, scalable, and production-minded**.

+---

+## 🏗️ Tech Stack

+### Frontend
 - React
 - Vite
 - Redux Toolkit
+- Material UI (MUI)
 - Firebase Authentication

+### Backend
+- Node.js
+- Express

+### Database
 - Firebase Firestore

-- Material UI (MUI)
+### Testing
+- Jest (Redux logic)
+- Supertest (API endpoints)

+### Deployment
+- Frontend: Vercel
+- Backend API: Railway
-- JavaScript (ES6+)
+- Database: Firestore
-- Git & GitHub

 ---

-## What This Project Includes
+## 🔑 Core Features

 ### Authentication
-- User registration and login using Firebase Authentication
+- User registration and login with Firebase Authentication
-- Persistent login state
+- Persistent login sessions
-- Logout functionality
+- Logout flow

 ### User Roles
-The app supports two types of users:
+The system supports two roles:

 **Regular Users**
 - Browse products
-- Add and remove products from cart
+- Add/remove products from cart
 - Create orders
 - View personal order history